Spanish Studies and Mathematics BA Hons

 What will you study?

-Lancaster's four-year combined Spanish Studies and Mathematics degree is delivered jointly by our Department of European Languages and Cultures and our Department of Mathematics and Statistics which is ranked fifth by The Guardian University Guide, 2013.
+Lancaster’s four-year combined Spanish Studies and Mathematics degree is delivered jointly by our Department of European Languages and Cultures and our Department of Mathematics and Statistics which is ranked tenth by The Guardian University Guide, 2014.
 Your degree scheme also includes a year in a Spanish-speaking country undertaking work experience or studying.

 In Spanish Studies, you’ll focus firmly on developing high levels of proficiency in the language, complemented by courses in contemporary Spanish history and institutions, and Spanish and Mexican culture.
 The Mathematics element provides specialist knowledge, intellectual stimulation and training in logical thinking.